This journey is a cooperation scheme

 lodging and board

-board: During the journey, you will have half-board and one day in Zece Prajini you will have full board.
+board: During the journey, you will have half-board and each one day in Zece Prajiniand Clejani you will have full board.
 At the day of the arrival, we will eat in a restaurant with traditional Romanian kitchen.
 During the tour, we will eat in well-chosen restaurants and with the families of the musicians.

 l O l